fab-spec/fab/docs/content/en/plugins/introduction.md

 FAB plugins are different to other JS web tooling due to one important fact: **plugins are invoked during _both_ compile time _and_ at runtime**.
 This means a plugin can read/manipulate a FAB as it's being constructed, and _also inject the server-side code_ needed at runtime.

-For a lot of common use cases, runtime-only plugins will be all you need, and the [Adding Server-Side Logic](/guides/adding-server-side-logic) guide has a bunch of examples there.
-Here, we'll talk about the more advanced use-cases.
+> 👉 For a lot of common use cases, runtime-only plugins will be all you need, and the [Adding Server-Side Logic](/guides/adding-server-side-logic) guide has a bunch of examples there.
+On this page, we'll talk about the more advanced use-cases.

 The best way to understand how this works is with an example: